-Radio stations licenced to broadcast in the UK require a ‘Public File’.
+Radio stations licensed to broadcast in the UK require a ‘Public File’.

 Each local community radio station in the UK has obligations with regard to its programmes, including its music and local content.
-These obligations are set out in the station Format which forms part of this station’s Public File.
-The Public File is available in hard copy by post upon request by any member of the public, and serves as one indicator of each station’s output.
-Comment on the contents of the Public File should be made to the station or to the industry regulator, Ofcom.
+These obligations are set out in the station format which forms part of this station’s public file.
+The file is available in hard copy by post upon request by a member of the public, and serves as one indicator of each station’s output.
+Comment on the contents of the public file should be made to the station or to the industry regulator, Ofcom.

 Huntingdon Community Radio is a community radio station that has broadcast to the Huntingdon area since 1995, building up a solid reputation for quality familiar music, community news, features and active involvement through volunteering.

-Huntingdon Community Radio is a Not for Profit organisation that can raise half its income from grants and donations.
-Occasionally, you may hear us advertising for donations, of which will be contributed to the HCR Trust (registered charity no. 1060739).
+Huntingdon Community Radio is a ‘not for profit’ organisation that can raise half its income from grants and donations.
+Occasionally, you may hear us advertising for donations -any received are contributed to the HCR Trust (registered charity no. 1060739).

 Huntingdon Community Radio Limited